antitoxic/antitoxic.github.com/_posts/2016-03-21-no-more-countries.md

 > - We want to be able to reach agreements in the best way possible with none or minimal harm (*think justice and protection*)
 > - We don't want to live in fear for our lives.
 We need access to healthcare and certain guarantees (*to be defined in the process*)

+So next time, when we think about the world, let's replace *"keep calm and carry on"* with *"take care and have no countries"*.

 **PS:** Video on related topic featuring Jacque Fresco: